ChrisAkridge/Cix/docs/Tokenizer.md

 Each word is categorized in the order provided by the lexer.

 ### Basic Tokens
-* The word is an **identifier** if it is made only of letters, numbers, and underscores and the first character is not a number.
+* The word is an **identifier** if:
+    * It is made only of letters, numbers, and underscores and the first character is not a number.
+    * It begins with a single at sign `@` and is followed only by letters, numbers, and underscores.
 * The word is a **semicolon** if the word is only a `;`.
 * The word is an **openscope** (left curly brace) if the word is only a `{`.
 * The word is a **closescope** (right curly brace) if the word is only a `}`.